DKorchuganov/classicaplus-hugo/README.md

 Content files are mandatory for events; they have an event title, a short and a detailed description of the event.

 1. Go to the `content/events` folder and create a create a sub-folder of a corresponding date in `YYYY-MM-DD` format (`content/events/2016-04-13`, for example).
-In that sub-folder create a content file with `event-name.ru.md` filename format for content in Russian language, and corresponding files for other language codes.
+In that sub-folder create a content file with `event-name.ru.md` filename format for content in the Russian language and corresponding files for other language codes.
-2. Add a YAML front-matter with `title` and `description` fields, separated by lines with triple dash, see the below example
+2. Add a YAML front-matter with `title` and `description` fields, separated by lines with the triple dash, see the below example

 **Team member content file example:**
 `content/events/2016-05-18/3x3.en.md`